MohanadOdema/EnergyShield/Documentation/README.md

 ```
 As before, their filenames match them to the figures that appear in [EnergyShield-ICCPS2023].
 Likewise, the figures from [EnergyShield-ICCPS2023] are also available with the same filenames in `$ES_PATH/paper_results`.

 The raw data from this experiment is similarly placed in `$ES_PATH/container_results/raw_data`, and the analogous raw data from our simulations is in `$ES_PATH/paper_results/raw_data` for comparison.
-See the the subsequent section **6.
-Appendix** for a description of the format and structure of this raw data.
+See the the subsequent Section 6 for a description of the format and structure of this raw data.

 ## 5. Experiment 3 - Comparison Between Multiple Controllers